 - Setting the JVM flag to xx:+UseCompressedOops if the memory size is less than 32 GB

 Garbage collection is a memory management tool.
 Each application stores data in memory, and that in-memory data has a life cycle.
 Garbage collection marks which data is no longer needed, marks it for removal, and removes it.
 The removal takes place during a pause of the application.
 These pauses are to be avoided.
 When garbage collection becomes a bottleneck, leveraging the G1GC garbage collector with -XX:+UseG1GC has been proven to be more efficient.

-Monitor, Tune, and Optimize Spark with Pepperdata
+Observe and Optimize Spark with Pepperdata

 Spark doesn’t always run perfectly.
 It’s a great data-processing platform, but it can’t quite be left to run on full autopilot.
 Consistent Spark performance tuning will help your Spark infrastructure perform at optimal levels

 The next time you find yourself asking “why is Spark so slow?”, dive into the Spark architecture and take a closer look.
 The aforementioned reasons for slow Spark performance might just be one of the culprits, and the tips mentioned for improving performance might be what you need to improve things.

 Pepperdata’s State of Kubernetes 2023 Report surveyed 800 business leaders across different industries in the US.
 The survey unveiled critical insights with questions regarding:

 - How many clusters do organizations run in their Kubernetes environment?

 - Which workload types do companies deploy on K8s containers?